MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  This policy determines whether user browsing data from Google Chrome Legacy will be deleted after migrating to the Google Chrome version 81 or later.
+  This policy determines whether user browsing data from Microsoft Edge Legacy will be deleted after migrating to the Microsoft Edge version 81 or later.

-If you set this policy to "Enabled", all browsing data from Google Chrome Legacy after migrating to the Google Chrome version 81 or later will be deleted.
-This policy must be set before migrating to the Google Chrome version 81 or later to have any effect on existing browsing data.
+If you set this policy to "Enabled", all browsing data from Microsoft Edge Legacy after migrating to the Microsoft Edge version 81 or later will be deleted.
+This policy must be set before migrating to the Microsoft Edge version 81 or later to have any effect on existing browsing data.

-If you set this policy to "Disabled", or the policy is not configured, user browsing data isn't deleted after migrating to the Google Chrome version 83 or later.
+If you set this policy to "Disabled", or the policy is not configured, user browsing data isn't deleted after migrating to the Microsoft Edge version 83 or later.

   #### Supported features: